AdobeDocs/analytics.en/help/components/classifications/sets/manage/rules.md

 Settings that apply to the entire set of rules.

-* **[!UICONTROL Rules overwrite]**: Determines the behavior of all rules in cases where a classification value already exists.
+* **[!UICONTROL Rules overwrite]**: Determines the behavior of all rules in cases where a classification value exists.
   * **[!UICONTROL Apply to all values]**: If a rule matches, always overwrite the classification value.
   * **[!UICONTROL Apply only to unset values]**: If a rule matches, only write the classification value if it is blank.
-If a classification value already exists, do nothing.
+If a classification value exists, do nothing.
 * **[!UICONTROL Lookback window]**: When this rule is activated, all rules run against all unique values seen within the lookback window set here.

 ## Rules